Protect your windshield from pricey repairs this winter with these tips!

 Installing “remote start” into your car

-Doing this can give you the head start of warming up your car while you’re still tying things up inside the house.
-This way, once you step outside, a quick spray and scrub are all you’ll have to do to get the ice off your car windows and windshield.
+Doing this can give you the head start of warming up your car while you’re still getting ready inside the house.
+Once you step outside, a quick spray and scrub are all you’ll need to remove any remaining from your car windows and windshield.

 Safety Warning: Whether you start your car in person or do it remotely, always remember the importance of being aware of your surroundings.
 It’s reported that car thefts typically rise 25% during winter months from car owners leaving their cars unattended as they give them time to warm up!
 Be watchful and efficient as you defrost in the mornings.